 So we spin down the highway, a tailwind blowing us south.
 That couldn’t happen often, going to Invercargill is clearly meant to be.
 Check around at the three hostels in town, all full.
 That’s fine, maybe all the partying German teens will be contained there.
 We find a campground with a little corrugated shed masquerading as a cabin (the town really is full of rusty corrugated stuff), and pay for a couple nights.

 An orange street cat jumps in through our window that night and curls up on the foot of the bed.

 The next day we walk out to see the sights.
 The wind is vicious and cold, drives rain straight through our plastic jackets.
 Everything is grey, rusty.
 Dark damp buildings (excluding that happy yellow one pictured above), orange railroad tracks, gnarled old trees and a big grey-green garden in the center of town, little purple flowers try to hold on.
 Drivers accelerate to run us over when we step in the crosswalk, the Liquor Land is the busiest store around.
 It’s perfect.

 We go to see Burt Monro’s Indian, which is displayed in the town’s hardware store.

 I have a little semi-spiritual moment.
-This is the coolest thing I’ve seen in New Zealand.
-This bike (a 1920 Scout) originally had a top speed of 55 miles an hour.
+This is one of the coolest things I’ve ever seen.
+This little bike (a 1920 Scout) originally had a top speed of 55 miles an hour.
 A guy spent years in a shed fiddling, filing, tinkering— cast his own pistons, shaved the tread off tires, completely rebuilt and perfected the bike a little piece at a time.
 And ended up with a machine that hit 205 miles an hour.
 No specialty mail-order parts, no internet forums, no big money sponsors.

 All in this grey little wind-blasted town on the bottom of the world.
 If that’s not inspiring, I don’t know what is.